 - Exceptional applicants will also be considered for the Wellington Kahotea Scholarships which includes full accommodation costs at a university Hall of Residence plus a stipend for three years conditional on students continuing to be enrolled full-time and maintaining a Grade Point Average of 7 (an A- average).
 See full regulations here.

-- All recipients of the Wellington Tangiwai and Wellington Kahotea Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by the Accommodation Service by their deadline.
+- All recipients of a Wellington School Leaver Scholarship are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by the Accommodation Service by their deadline.

 - The Scholarship cannot be deferred to a later year.

-- The Scholarship may be held in conjunction with other awards with the exceptions of the Wellington Totoweka Scholarship, the Wellington Kahotea Scholarship, the Robert Bostock Scholarship, or any other Victoria University of Wellington funded School Leaver Scholarship.
+- The Scholarship may be held in conjunction with other awards with the exceptions of the Wellington Totoweka Scholarship, the Wellington Raukaraka Scholarship, the Wellington Kahotea Scholarship, the Marino Accommodation Scholarship, the Robert Bostock Scholarship, or any other Victoria University of Wellington funded School Leaver Scholarship.

 - Should the recipient withdraw from the University during the tenure of this scholarship or fail to achieve a satisfactory progress, partial repayment of the Scholarship will normally be expected.
 Recipients must advise the Scholarships Office if they intend to withdraw.